Castlevania (TV series)

-Castlevania is an American adult animated dark fantasy action horror television series made for the streaming service Netflix and is produced by Frederator Studios' Kevin Kolde and Fred Seibert.
+Castlevania is an American adult animated dark fantasy action television series created and written by Warren Ellis for Netflix and produced by Frederator Studios's Kevin Kolde and Fred Seibert and Shankar Animation's Adi Shankar.

 Based on the Japanese video game series of the same name by Konami, the first two seasons adapt the 1989 entry Castlevania III: Dracula's Curse and follow Trevor Belmont, Alucard and Sypha Belnades as they defend the nation of Wallachia from Dracula and his minions.
-Additionally, characters and elements from the 2005 entry Castlevania: Curse of Darkness are featured beginning in the second season, and Alucard's backstory is drawn from Castlevania: Symphony of the Night.
+Additionally, characters and elements from the 2005 entry Castlevania: Curse of Darkness are featured beginning in the second season, and Alucard's backstory is drawn from the 1997 entry Castlevania: Symphony of the Night.
 The art style is heavily influenced by Japanese animation and Ayami Kojima's artwork.

-Castlevania was originally planned as a film, developed by producer Kevin Kolde and his company Project 51.
-He joined Frederator Studios in 2005, and founder Fred Seibert agreed to produce the project there.
-They contracted a script with writer Warren Ellis in 2007.
-The project entered development hell until about 2015, and it was picked up by streaming service Netflix.
-Powerhouse Animation Studios joined the team and production commenced.
-The production team includes staff members who worked in the Japanese anime industry.

 The series premiered on Netflix on July 7, 2017, and was renewed for an expanded second season of eight episodes on the same day; the second season premiered on October 26, 2018.
 A ten-episode third season was greenlit by Netflix and released on March 5, 2020.
 The series ended with the release of its fourth season on May 13, 2021.
-The series received critical acclaim, with its visuals, animation, voice acting, action sequences, characterization, themes and writing receiving much praise, although the pacing, particularly of the third and fourth seasons, garnered a polarized response.
+The series received critical acclaim, with praise for its visuals, animation, voice acting, action sequences, characterization, themes, and writing, although the pacing, particularly of the third and fourth seasons, garnered a polarized response.

-A follow-up series in the Castlevania setting, Castlevania: Nocturne, is in the works at Netflix which will focus on Richter Belmont, a descendant of Trevor and Sypha, and Maria Renard during the French Revolution.
+A follow-up series in the Castlevania setting, Castlevania: Nocturne, premiered on Netflix on September 28, 2023.
+The series focuses on Richter Belmont, a descendant of Trevor and Sypha, and Maria Renard during the French Revolution, with James Callis reprising his role as Alucard.

 Premise

-When his human wife is burned at the stake after being falsely accused of witchcraft, the vampire Count Vlad Dracula Țepeș declares all the people of Wallachia will pay with their lives.
-He summons an army of demons which overruns the country, causing the people to live lives of fear and distrust.
-To combat this, the outcast monster hunter Trevor Belmont takes up arms against Dracula's forces, aided by the magician Sypha Belnades and Dracula's dhampir son Alucard.
+When his human wife is burned at the stake after being falsely accused of witchcraft, the vampire Vlad Dracula Țepeș declares all the people of Wallachia will pay with their lives.
+He summons an army of demons that overruns the country, slaughtering the population and leaving the survivors to live lives of fear and distrust.
+To combat this, Trevor Belmont, the last living member of a once-legendary family of monster hunters, takes up arms against Dracula's forces, aided by the magician Sypha Belnades and Dracula's dhampir son Alucard.